618nithin/Mini-J.A.R.V.I.S/Project Report.md

 Now that we have setup the hardware and software successfully, the next step is to control the entire setup from an android device.
 In order to do that, download IFTTT app from playstore and login into your account.
 Just say  “Ok Google, Turn on the light” from anywhere in the world, this should result in the light bulb glowing.

 ## EMPIRICAL RESULTS
-The project was completed and is working as described in this paper.
+The project was completed and is working as described above.
 The system allows the users to control appliances in their home from an android device through the home Wi-Fi network.
 The project turned out to be a very flexible and low cost solution for the basic switching control needs of a home automation system.
 The interface design is completely user friendly.
       The device works fairly good in terms of security as well.
 Since, the device works under the home Wi-Fi network, it automatically adheres to all the security configurations implemented on the home Wi-Fi network.
 IFTTT uses standard web-encryption methods to securely transfer data between the device and its servers.
 Access to the private data of the user and apps of ThingSpeak platform is protected by API keys that the user may reset at any time.
 So only the authorized device can be used to control the appliances.

 ## CONCLUSION AND FUTURE WORK
 In this project, an architecture for low cost and flexible home automation system using Arduino is proposed and implemented.
 The home appliances are controlled by smartphones.
 Such a design transforms a mobile phone into a portable remote controller for home automation.
 It is noted that the proposed system is not restricted to home automation, it can be applied directly to remotely control any industrial device.
 Using this system as framework, the system can be expanded to include various other options which could include home security feature.
-Home automation systems can connect motion detectors, surveillance cameras, automated door locks, and other tangible security measures throughout your home so you can activate them from one mobile device before heading to bed.
-You can also choose to receive security alerts on your various devices depending on the time of day an alert goes off, and monitor activities in real-time whether you’re in the house or halfway around the globe.
+Home automation systems can connect motion detectors, surveillance cameras, automated door locks, and other tangible security measures throughout the home so one can activate them from a mobile device before heading to bed.
+One can also choose to receive security alerts on various devices depending on the time of day an alert goes off, and monitor activities in real-time whether you’re in the house or halfway around the globe.